pm390/recsys2022/readme.md

 ## dressipi-lgbmranker-training_k

 In this notebook we perform the training of 10 LGBM Rankers.
-We first merge the suggestions of the various recommenders, we compute a dataset composed of ( sessions, candidates, session_features and scores given by the various recommenders to the specific couple of session and candidate ).
+We first merge the suggestions of the various recommenders, we compute a dataset composed of ```(session, candidate, session_features and scores given by the various recommenders to the specific couple of session and candidate)```.
 We extract only the session for which there is the correct item among the list of candidates and drop all other sessions, we kept around 76.5% of sesssions.
 We then get the list of sessions and perform k-fold(k=10) on this list.
 We get 10 sets of train and validation sessions and we train 10 LGBM rankers over these sets.